 Vanessa is currently directing research projects and teaching initiatives related to social innovation oriented towards decolonial futures (decolonialfutures.net and blogs.ubc.ca/earthcare).These projects draw attention to the limits of a single modern/colonial imaginary of progress, development and human evolution and the adjacent possibilities of setting horizons of hope beyond what we can imagine within modern institutions and ways of knowing and being.

-Department of Chemical and Biological Engineering, Faculty of Applied Science
+Department of Theatre and Film, Faculty of Arts

 Faculty of Land and Food Systems